microsoft/clrmd/doc/v2_roadmap.md

 Removed:

 1. **Removed Blocking Object** code - This was buggy in its initial implementation and never worked right.
 We do not intend to support this or rebuild it in 2.0.
-2. **GCRoot moved** - Moved GCRoot to a new Utilities library.
-It will be fully supported and on GitHub but not part of the default implementation of ClrMD.
-3. **SymbolLocator partially removed** - ClrMD still supports communicating with a symbol server to locate binaries but it's no longer intended to be a general purpose symbol server client.
+2. **SymbolLocator partially removed** - ClrMD still supports communicating with a symbol server to locate binaries but it's no longer intended to be a general purpose symbol server client.
-4. **CLR v2 and v4 (prior to 4.5) support removed** - ClrMD now only supports Desktop .Net 4.5+ and all .Net Core versions.
+3. **CLR v2 and v4 (prior to 4.5) support removed** - ClrMD now only supports Desktop .Net 4.5+ and all .Net Core versions.

-# Features slated for removal

-1. Blocking Objects - will be either reference code or in a separate library.
-2. GCRoot - I want folks to share an implementation but it will likely be pushed to a separate library.
-3. PDB reading - This is out of date, doesn't support portable pdbs, and there are better libraries to do it.
-It was added back before there was really any PDB reading code to use (this was before NuGet) so it's a good time to axe this implementation.
+4. **PDB Reading Removed** - The implementation I was carrying in ClrMD was buggy and did not support PortablePDBs.
+I do not intend to keep this functionality in ClrMD 2.0.
+It's just too difficult to keep working and it's not needed or used by the rest of the library.

-# Features under consideration (not commited to)
+# Features rejected

-1. Allow x64 process to debug x32 dumps.
-This is very, very difficult to acheive architecturally, because CLR's underlying debugging API is native code and deeply tied to architecture.
-I don't believe I will be able to implement this reasonably, but I intend to take a close look at it.
+Allow x64 process to debug x32 dumps - This is very, very difficult to acheive architecturally, because CLR's underlying debugging API is native code and deeply tied to architecture.
+I took a look at doing this but ultimately could not come up with a viable approach for the 2.0 release.
-2. Thread safety.
-Is it possible to inspect the heap from multiple threads without too much of a perf penalty?
-The real issue with this is the DbgEng based IDataReader does not support access from multiple threads.
-This is theoretically possible using a custom dump reader.
-3. A way to control the amount of memory ClrMD caches.

 # Feedback from the community